jpilorget/dm-eyf/checklist.md

-# To-do list for the first deliver
+# To-do list for the first due date

 ## 1. Brainstorm features